cashpw/notes.cashpw.com/content/posts/on_parenting.md

     >
     > First of all, your family is **not** "pretty typical" outside your neighborhood.
 [38% of US households have at least one firearm](http://injuryprevention.bmj.com/content/13/1/15.full).
 [98.9% of US households have television sets](http://www.msnbc.msn.com/id/42879850/ns/business-us_business/t/tv-ownership-falls-first-time-years-nielsen-says/).
 [More than 2/3 of kids have video game systems at home, and 92% of children and adolescents ages 2-17 play video games](http://www.kff.org/entmedia/3271-index.cfm) (pdf).
 [61.5% of children aged 9--13 years do not participate in any organized physical activity during their nonschool hours and that 22.6% do not engage in any free-time physical activity](http://www.cdc.gov/mmwr/preview/mmwrhtml/mm5233a1.htm).
 I don't have stats on profanity usage, but asking around to a couple of teachers I know from middle-class neighborhoods, their 1st-3rd graders frequently require discipline for using profanity that is considered "okay" at home.
 I could go on and on.
     >
     > I'm not saying that your family's values are _wrong_, just that they are not typical.
-Most people walk around with the illusion that their values are the norm, simply because we tend to surround ourselves with people who share our values.
+Most people walk around with the illusion that their values are the norm, simply because we tend to surround ourselves with people who share our values [[This is water]({{< relref "this_is_water.md" >}})].
 You need to be aware of this because you seem not to recognize how foreign and hard to navigate your family's social scripts and values are to this kid.
     >
     > Imagine that you were 8 years old, and dropped on some remote island.
 Everyone there spoke English and their houses looked about the same as yours, but their behavior was absolutely confounding.
 These people gave wet willies as greetings, never _ever_ used words like "hey" or "wow" or "cool" (and were terribly offended if you did) and thought you were potentially criminally violent because of your firm handshake (which in your culture is a sign of confidence and strength).
 That's essentially what this kid feels like coming to your house -- **your social rules are so different from the ones he was taught at home, even if he were 100% motivated to adapt it would take time and many mistakes**.
 How easy would it be for the islanders to convince 8yo you that "wow" is a horribly offensive cuss word, and handshakes are threatening?
     >